-0056 Diabetes: Foot Exam

-Denominator PRESCRIPTIONS TO IDENTIFY PATIENTS WITH DIABETES

-Details Alpha-glucosidase inhibitors:

-Acarbose, Miglitol

-Amylin analogs:

-Pramlinitide

-Antidiabetic combinations:

-Glimepiride-pioglitazone, Glimepiride-rosiglitazone, Glipizide-metformin, Glyburide-metformin, Metformin-pioglitazone, Metformin-rosilitazone, Metformin-sitagliptin, Saxagliptin, Sitagliptin-simvastatin

-Insulin:

-Insulin aspart, Insulin aspart-insulin aspart protamine, Insulin detemir, Insulin glargine, Insulin glulisine, Insulin inhalation, Insulin isophane beef-pork, Insulin isophane human, Insulin isophane-insulin regular, Insulin lispro, Insulin lispro-insulin lispro protamine, Insulin regular human, Insulin zinc human

-Meglitinides:

-Nateglinide, Repaglinide

-Miscellaneous antidiabetic agents:

-Exenatide, Liraglutide, Metformin-repaglinide, Sitagliptin

-Sulfonylureas:

-Acetohexamide, Chlorpropamide, Glimepiride, Glipizide, Glyburide, Tolazamide, Tolbutamide

-Thiazolidinediones:

-Pioglitazone, Rosiglitazone

-CODES TO IDENTIFY DIABETES

-ICD-9-CM Diagnosis: 250, 357.2, 362.0, 366.41, 648.0

-Exclusions -A diagnosis of gestational or steroid-induced diabetes

-Exclusion Details ADMINISTRATIVE CLAIMS

-CODES TO IDENTIFY EXCLUSIONS

-Steroid induced: 249, 251.8, 962.0

-Gestational diabetes: 648.8

-MEDICAL RECORD

-Exclusionary evidence in the medical record must include a note indicating a diagnosis of gestational or steroid-induced diabetes

-Risk Adjustment No risk adjustment or risk stratification

-N/A

-Stratification N/A

-Type Score Rate/proportion better quality = higher score
+0059 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Poor Control (>9.0%) on an ambulatory basis during the measurement year or the year prior to the measurement year (Table CDC-A).
+PRESCRIPTIONS TO IDENTIFY PATIENTS WITH DIABETES (TABLE CDC-A): Alpha-glucosidase inhibitors: Acarbose, Miglitol Amylin analogs: Pramlinitide Antidiabetic combinations: Glimepiride-pioglitazone, Glimepiride-rosiglitazone, Glipizide-metformin, Glyburide- metformin, Linagliptin-metaformin, Metformin-pioglitazone, Metformin-rosiglitazone, Metaformin-saxagliptin, Metformin-sitagliptin, Saxagliptin, Sitagliptin-simvastatin Insulin: Insulin aspart, Insulin aspart-insulin aspart protamine, Insulin detemir, Insulin glargine, Insulin glulisine, Insulin inhalation, Insulin isophane beef-pork, Insulin isophane human, Insulin isophane-insulin regular, Insulin lispro, Insulin lispro-insulin lispro protamine, Insulin regular human Meglitinides: Nateglinide, Repaglinide Miscellaneous antidiabetic agents: Exenatide, Linagliptin, Liraglutide, Metformin-repaglinide, Sitagliptin Sodium glucose cotransporter 2 (SGLT2) inhibitor: Canagliflozin Sulfonylureas: Acetohexamide, Chlorpropamide, Glimepiride, Glipizide, Glyburide, Tolazamide, Tolbutamide Thiazolidinediones: Pioglitazone, Rosiglitazone Exclusions Exclusions (optional): -Exclude patients who did not have a diagnosis of diabetes, in any setting, during the measurement year or the year prior to the measurement year.
+AND -Exclude patients who meet either of the following criteria: -A diagnosis of polycystic ovaries, in any setting, any time in the patient's history through December 31 of the measurement year. -A diagnosis of gestational or steroid-induced diabetes, in any setting, during the measurement year or the year prior to the measurement year.
+Exclusion Details ADMINISTRATIVE CLAIMS: Due to the extensive volume of codes associated with identifying the denominator for this measure, we are attaching a separate file with code value sets.
+See code value sets located in question S.2b.
+MEDICAL RECORD: -Exclusionary evidence in the medical record must include a note indicating the patient did nor have a diagnosis of diabetes, in any setting, during the measurement year or the year prior to the measurement year and had a diagnosis of polycystic ovaries any time in the patient's history through December 31 of the measurement year.
+OR -Exclusionary evidence in the medical record must include a note indicating the patient did not have a diagnosis of diabetes, in any setting, during the measurement year or the year prior to